aolofsson/oh/elink/README.md

 ###SYSTEM SIDE PROTOCOL

-Communication between the elink and the system side (i.e. the AXI side) is done using the rx and tx parallel interfaces.
+Communication between the elink and the system side (i.e. the AXI side) is done using 104 bit parallel interfaces.
 Read, write, and read response transactions have independent channels into the elink.
 Data from a receiver read request is expected to return on the read response transmit chanel.